garybgenett/garybgenett.net/projects/gary-os/index.md

 #WORK it is now also a build system...
 #WORK remove references to metro...
 #WORK all the below description and benefits is horribly written...
+#WORK add grub.tar.xz to download links...
+#WORK add packages.txt to download links...
+#WORK add a known issues section, for stuff like the "secure boot"? issue and workaround
+#WORK support section, issues system and not email, make help output, \_gentoo.log file

 While most boot/rescue systems use an ISO with SquashFS, GaryOS is a single binary file consisting of a Linux kernel and a Funtoo/Gentoo